jakegough/AVScripts/README.md

 For the little 7" LCD in my car, I get by with a 360p resolution and encode most things in HQ.
 But when I have a video that's excessively long, I encode it with standard quality.
 (For example, _Pirates of the Caribbean II- Dead Man's Chest (2006)_ would cut out close to the end if the file size was over 1GB.

+*__Bonus Nissan Side Note:__ Variable Frame Rate (VFR) videos encoded with FFMpeg to DIVX were playing very jerky in the car.
+Even when the source was a DVD where the frame rate was effectively constant.
+The only way I found to get around this is to produce a true Constant Frame Rate (CRF) video using Handbrake first, with a CRF of 0 (lossless).
+This inflates the final DIVX file output size a little.
+Oh well, at least the video isn't jerky any more.
+You can control this workaround with the `VFR_WORKAROUND` variable.*

 - `export-divx-car.cmd`
 - `export-divx-car-HQ.cmd`